 - The University travel advice page is available at: https://services.anu.edu.au/human-resources/business-travel

 - It is also useful to check the Department of Foreign Affairs and Trade website: http://www.dfat.gov.au/ or http://www.smartraveller.gov.au/ for specific information for the country to which you are travelling.

 Note 5: Animal workers and researchers who come into contact with non-human primates should be immunised against tetanus, diphtheria, polio, hepatitis A & B and tuberculosis.

-Note 6: Any laboratory or animal workers who are involved with research on vaccinia virus shall consult the procedure: 'Vaccination of Laboratory Staff Working with Vaccinia’.
+Note 6: Any laboratory or animal workers who are involved with research on vaccinia virus shall consult the sections 38 - 68 of this procedure.

 Occupational Vaccination Considerations

 - The vaccination process for new staff may be commenced as soon as practical after the employment contract is signed/accepted.

 - There will be some situations in which staff are unwilling or unable to be vaccinated for one of a variety of reasons.
 For staff ideologically opposed to vaccinations, information is presented above.
 For current staff who are medically advised against a specific vaccine: